pippo-github/react-RickAndFirtzWiki/dev-test/README.md

 Description of the project
 ==========================

-This is an application based on the structure offered by the PHP LAravel framework, even if it was then almost entirely developed with the React frontend framework.
+This is an application based on the structure offered by the PHP Laravel framework, even if it was then almost entirely developed with the React frontend framework.

 The project allows you to create a simple application that provides information relating to the protagonists of the animated series Rick and Morty